 If you have a red color overlay upon your existing maps then it shows there is a high amount of traffic and vehicles are moving very slow or stopped.
 If it has darker red color then it indicates there is more heavy traffic than the general red color.

-The dreaded Red Lines on the map indicate that the traffic is moving at the slowest speed like less than 25 miles per hour or stopped.
+The dreaded Red Lines on the map indicates that the traffic is moving at the slowest speed like less than 25 miles per hour or stopped.

 Dotted Red Color

-Dotted Red color in the path indicates the road is color.
-Along with the path, there will be a stopped sign showing the road is closed.
+The dotted Red color in the path indicates the road is color.
+Along with the path, there will be a stop sign showing the road is closed.

 In road signs, a red circle with a white horizontal line means "Do not enter."
 It might be there is an accident on the way or long-term construction work is going on.